-Kansas City Scholars (KCS) is a scholarship and student support program for low- and modest-income students and adults who reside in one of six counties in the Kansas City metropolitan area: Wyandotte and Johnson Counties in Kansas and Cass, Clay, Jackson, and Platte Counties in Missouri.
-KCS launched in September 2016 with plans to make its first awards in spring 2017 such that the first class of Scholars would enroll in college in the fall of 2017.
+Kansas City Scholars (KCS) is a scholarship and student support program for low- and modest-income students that attend a high school in and adults who reside in one of six counties in the Kansas City metropolitan area: Wyandotte and Johnson Counties in Kansas and Cass, Clay, Jackson, and Platte Counties in Missouri.
+KCS launched in September 2016, made its first awards in May 2017, and the first class of Scholars enrolled in college in the fall 2017.

-KCS offers three categories of scholarship opportunities: traditional (11th grade application and awarding), adult learner (age 24 or above at the time of college enrollment with a minimum of 12 college credits previously earned from an accredited, Title IV institution), and college savings match (9th grade application and scholarship paid out in the student's first year of college, with a scholarship amount equal to (i) a 4:1 match on the amount contributed to a student's 529 account and (ii) the amount earned on a college milestone incentive program.
+KCS offers three categories of scholarship opportunities: traditional (11th grade application and awarding), adult learner (age 24 or above at the time of college enrollment with a minimum of 12 college credits previously earned from an accredited, Title IV institution OR a previously earned associate degree), and college savings account/ match (9th grade application, with 529 college savings accounts set up for students and a limited number of students selected to participate in the college savings match and incentive program with an amount equal to (i) a 4:1 match on the amount contributed to a student's 529 account up to a maximum of \$5,000 and (ii) the amount earned on a college milestone incentive program up to a maximum of \$2,000.
 An individual desiring to receive a scholarship in one of these categories must meet the eligibility criteria for the specified category and must apply for the scholarship in compliance with the application requirements.

-When operating at full capacity, KCS expects to award approximately 500 new scholarships annually: up to 250 traditional, 200 adult learners, and 70 college savings match and incentives.
-In addition, KCS will establish and seed 529 college savings accounts for up to another up to 950 ninth (9th) graders each year.
+When operating at full capacity, KCS expects to award approximately 500 new scholarships annually: at least 250 traditional, up to 200 adult learners, and at least 50 college savings match and incentives participants.
+In addition, KCS will establish and seed 529 college savings accounts for up to another up to 450 ninth (9th) graders each year.